 The smallest turtle on this list, razor-backed musk turtles round out the top five.
 They only grow on average to about six inches in length.

 That smaller size allows the owner to save some space on housing and that makes this species potentially possible for those who do not have the room for something like an African Sideneck.
+You still need to ensure they have enough room so get the right tank size.
 They are also not the pickiest eaters and don’t require anything you can’t readily find at most pet stores.